huggingface/hub-docs/docs/hub/spaces-sdks-docker-zenml.md

 your favorite tools in one place, so you can tailor a workflow that caters to your specific needs.

-This Huggingface Space allows you to get up and running with a deployed version of ZenML with just a few clicks.
+The ZenML Huggingface Space allows you to get up and running with a deployed version of ZenML with just a few clicks.
 Within a few minutes, you'll have this default ZenML dashboard deployed and ready for you to connect to from your local machine.